-To support children's health and school nutrition-education efforts, school fundraising activities will not involve food or will use only foods that meet the above nutrition and portion size standards for foods and beverages sold individually.
+To support children's health and school nutrition-education efforts, it will be encouraged that school fundraising activities will not involve food or will use only foods that meet the above nutrition and portion size standards for foods and beverages sold individually.

 Schools will encourage fundraising activities that promote physical activity.
-The LCER will make available a list of ideas for acceptable fundraising activities
+The LCER will make available a list of ideas for acceptable fundraising activities.